Z3TA/webide/plugin/readme.txt

 * Declaring with let or const: 50% overhead, use var instead!
 * Loops: Avoid them

-* Child processes: There is a huge overhead cost, but it can be worth it if all other optimizations fail.
+* Child processes: They have a huge overhead cost, but it can be worth it if all other optimizations fail.
 See spellchecker for examples.

-* Render early & hide lag: When the user hits a button, it shouldn't take more then a millisecond before they can see a result.
+* Render early and hide lag: When the user hits a button, it shouldn't take more then a millisecond before they can see a result.

 Making a parser